How To: Finding Your Way

 Why should you bother to learn map-and-compass skills in this age of GPS?
 For the same reason you still learn to write with a pencil and paper even though you have a smart phone.
 It’s basic technology that always works if you know how to use it.
 A GPS is great fun, handy at times, but it is useless if the batteries run out or if thick trees or high mountains block satellite reception.

-Get yourself a compass.
+Get yourself an orienteering compass.
 Learn how to use it.
 Practice.
 It’s fun and might just keep you out of trouble.

 Orienteering Organizations